-7 International Maritime Organisation, 2019.
+6 International Maritime Organisation, 2019.

-8 Convention on the Protection of the Marine Environment of the Baltic Sea Area, 1992; Baltic Marine Environment Protection Commission, 2025.
+7 Convention on the Protection of the Marine Environment of the Baltic Sea Area, 1992; Baltic Marine Environment Protection Commission, 2025.

-9 European Parliament, 2024.
+8 European Parliament, 2025.

-10 Katsarova, 2024.
+9Katsarova, 2024

-11 Assen et al, 2016.
+10 Assen et al, 2016.

-12 The German government's proposed KSpTG (Kohlenstoffspeicherung- und Transportgesetz) takes a quasipublic value approach.
+11 The German government's proposed KSpTG (Kohlenstoffspeicherung- und Transportgesetz) takes a quasi-public value approach.
 CCS applications are classified as "overriding public interest", which means that the public value of storage is seen as high.
 CCS applications are going to enjoy faster and less complicated permitting procedures.
-See: Bundesministerium fuer Wirtschaft und Energie, 2025.
+See: Bundesministerium fuer-wirtschaft-und-Energie, 2025.

-regulatory commodities that optimise efficiency by decarbonising where it is cheapest with regards to the price of an allowance.
-However, the value of allowances does not equal the intrinsic value of a tonne of CO2 does not mirror the carbon price.
+hence does not mirror the carbon price.
 Instead, it reflects the cost difference between reducing emissions and purchasing allowances.
 Further, its value arises from contracts for services, namely the provision of CCS, with some more limited applications within CCU.
-This service-based nature of CO2 underscores that the market rationale for the creation of a CO2 market and infrastructure lies primarily in the delivery of environmental objectives rather than in energy supply.
-For ICM, abatement costs currently exceed ETS prices in most cases, resulting in ICM as an additional cost which limit scale-up.
-Critically, for a CO2 market to emerge, the value of managing CO2 emissions need to become more competitive than emitting CO2.
+This underscores that the rationale for the creation of a CO_2 market and infrastructure lies primarily in the delivery of environmental objectives rather than in energy supply.
+For ICM, abatement costs currently exceed ETS prices, resulting in ICM as an additional cost that limits scale-up.
+Critically, for a CO_2 market to emerge, the value of managing CO_2 emissions needs to become more competitive than emitting CO_2 .

-When scaling up such a market to the EU-level, it is important that the upcoming regulatory package takes account of the technical specificities of CO2, its sources of value, its identification as a waste product and relevant other policies to enable fast and coherent market development.
-It is also imperative that upcoming legislative initiatives will use a consistent vocabulary to encourage policy coherence and legal certainty.
-Considering that the aim of the legislative proposal is to create an internal market for CO2, any references to markets, as currently mentioned on the website should be avoided.
-The ICM market, hereinafter also referred to as the CO2 market is just one CO2 market among others such as the ETS or voluntary carbon markets.
-To avoid confusion, the proposal should specify the CO2 market as the market in which management services for CO2 are bought and sold.
+When scaling up such a market to the EU-level, it is important that the upcoming legislative initiative takes account of the technical specificities of CO2, its sources of value, its identification as a tradable commodity, and relevant other policies to enable fast and coherent market development.
+It is also imperative that upcoming legislative initiative use a consistent vocabulary to encourage policy coherence and legal certainty.
+Considering that the aim of the legislative proposal is to create an internal market for CO2, any references to markets, as currently mentioned on the website, should be avoided.
+Afterall, the ICM market, is just one CO2 market among others, such as the ETS or voluntary carbon markets.
 As the Commission aims at scaling up an internal market for these services, the nomenclature should be clear.